noresttherein/sugar/README.md

 `scala.concurrent.duration`, and as a convenient solution for all 'wait indeterminately' methods.
 The facade additionally provides some additional polymorphism (namely an abstraction over both date-oriented periods and time-oriented durations) and stronger typing.
-Have a look at `slang.time.Time` which serves as a general factory for most classes to see what's available.
+Have a look at `sugar.time.Time` which serves as a general factory for most classes to see what's available.

-Naturally, you'll also find a DSL syntax for creating the values in `slang.time.dsl`:
+Naturally, you'll also find a DSL syntax for creating the values in `sugar.time.dsl`:

     10.seconds from now
     2.years + 3.months + 4.days before (11 Jan 1981)